Crimea profile - Overview

-Ethnic Russians still make up the bulk of the population, Ukrainians under a quarter and the Muslim Crimean Tatars about 12%.
+Ethnic Russians make up the majority of the population, but with significant Ukrainian and Crimean Tatar minorities.

-For centuries under Greek and Roman influence, Crimea in 1443 became the centre of a Tatar Khanate, which later became an Ottoman vassal state.
+Under Greek and Roman influence for centuries, in 1443 Crimea became the centre of a Tatar Khanate, which later fell under Ottoman control.

 Rival imperial ambitions in the mid 19th century led to the Crimean War when Britain and France, suspicious of Russian ambitions in the Balkans as the Ottoman Empire declined, sent troops.

-The Tatars were accused of collaboration by Stalin and deported en masse to Central Asia and Siberia in 1944.
+Stalin accused the Tatars of collaborating with the German occupiers and deported them en masse to Central Asia and Siberia in 1944.
 Many did not survive.

 Only as the Soviet Union collapsed were they allowed to return.
 By the time over a quarter of a million did so in the early 1990s, it was to an independent Ukraine where they faced very high unemployment and extremely poor housing conditions.

-There have been persistent tensions and protests over land rights, and allocation of land to Crimean Tatars remains a highly contentious issue.
+There were persistent tensions and protests over land rights, and allocation of land to Crimean Tatars was a contentious issue.

-After Ukrainian independence, political figures from the local Russian community sought to assert sovereignty and strengthen ties with Russia through a series of moves declared unconstitutional by Kiev.
+After Ukrainian independence, political figures from the local Russian community sought to assert sovereignty and strengthen ties with Russia through a series of moves declared unconstitutional by the Ukrainian government.

-The 1996 Ukrainian constitution stipulated that Crimea would have autonomous republic status but reasserted that Crimean legislation must be in keeping with that of Ukraine.
+The 1996 Ukrainian constitution stipulated that Crimea would have autonomous republic status, but insisted that Crimean legislation must be in keeping with that of Ukraine.

 Crimea has its own parliament and government with powers over agriculture, public infrastructure and tourism.